Festival Foods: Road sign controversy

 In December 2016, Festival was sued by Metcalfe Inc., which operates three grocery stores in Wisconsin, over the use of Festival's "Road Sign Marks", which both Festival and Metcalfe used to promote local products.
 Metcalfe accused Festival of "intentional, deliberate and willful" violations of trademark laws, since Metcalfe applied for a trademark on its "Wisconsin Food Miles" road sign as compared to Festival's "Locally Grown" road sign.
-Festival said that it would fight the suit.
+Festival said that "it would fight the suit".

 Weight violation and labeling error

-In September 2019, Festival Foods was fined $32,016 by state agency for labeling errors.
-The company had 39 weight violations and two labeling errors that the state Department of Agriculture, Trade and Consumer Protection found in seven Wisconsin stores, based on legal documents filed in Eau Claire County Court.
+In September 2019, Festival Foods was fined $32,016 by the state Department of Agriculture, Trade and Consumer Protection for labeling errors.
+The company had 39 weight violations and two labeling errors that the state Department found in seven Wisconsin stores based on legal documents filed in Eau Claire County Court.

 Subsidiaries

 In 2010, Festival Foods purchased the Apple Creek Inn of De Pere, and renamed it The Marq.
 The Marq is a 550-seat banquet and catering facility.
 In 2013, Festival added a second Marq location in Suamico.
 On May 19, 2020, Festival announced the closure of the Marq due to the COVID-19 pandemic.